Solar farm project powers Victoria’s renewable energy industry

 15 October, 2020

-The Providence-owned farms at Katamatite, Numurkah, Echuca West, Echuca and Stanhope are an addition to Providence’s growing portfolio of regional, community-based solar projects, now the largest of any renewable energy investment company in Australia.
+The PAG-owned farms at Katamatite, Numurkah, Echuca West, Echuca and Stanhope are an addition to PAG’s growing portfolio of regional, community-based solar projects, now the largest of any renewable energy investment company in Australia.

 The game-changer for the Victorian sites will be the construction of innovative storage facilities based on hydrogen technology that’s being pioneered here in Australia.